illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 Note that if you are not connected to on-campus internet, you will need to use a Virtual Private Network (VPN) to connect to your VM.
 Instructions on downloading and using the UIUC VPN can be found [here](https://answers.uillinois.edu/illinois/98773).
 An alternative to using the UIUC VPN is to SSH twice.
 You can first SSH into your EWS account and then into your personal VM.
 Just remember that this causes potentially double the network lag!

+## Install compiler and CS341 tools

+Todo: Define the specific clang compiler installation here.
+Also...  install pthread man pages.

+sudo apt install

-## Installing other Things
+## Installing Other Stuff

 This is your VM!
-Install whatever you want on it (given that it is school appropriate).
-That is, you can install `vim` or `emacs`.
-If you've ever wanted to become terminal-savvy, this is definitely the course to do it.
+You can sudo and install whatever you want on it (given that it is school appropriate and [VM Farm policies](https://answers.uillinois.edu/illinois.engineering/page.php?id=104597)

+You can install `vim` or `emacs`.
+If you've ever wanted to become terminal-savvy, this is definitely the course to do it!

 If anything is unclear, either post on the course forums or ask your TAs/CAs/fellow students! **Be careful about messing up your VM.** If your VM ever gets into an unusable state, please make a private post in the course forums **with your VM number**, and we will try to resolve it.

+You may find ssh-copy-id useful (A web search using Google/Duck Duck Go is useful).
+You can also configure MS Code and other GUI editors to work remotely.
+However some people still use 'out of the box' terminal-based editors like vi/vim that you can find (or install) on even the smallest of Linux distributions, and work even on low-bandwidth connections.

+Have fun!
+In the worst case we can reset your VM back to its initial state.

+## Can't login?

+If you can't connect -

+1. Not on the campus network?
+You will need to use the University VPN, [Cisco AnyConnect](https://answers.uillinois.edu/illinois/page.php?id=47507)

+2. Check the status of your VM on the [vsphere console](https://vc.cs.illinois.edu/) and start/restart it if necessary.
+The VMs are shutdown daily at 5am, or perhaps you created a fork-bomb while working on the Shell MP.
+Additional Power on/reset instructions are at this IT page](https://answers.uillinois.edu/illinois.engineering/page.php?id=108475)

+3. Check (https://status.engineering.illinois.edu/announcements.asp) and (https://status.engineering.illinois.edu/) and the class forum

+4. Contact IT by emailling (mail:cs-vmfarm-help@illinois.edu).
+Include all relevant details (your VM hostname and your netid, and description of what you've tried.)

 ## Provisioning a local VM using Vagrant